sanjeevai/smartcab/README.md

 ### Project Overview

-This is the first project in ML Advanced Nanodegree at Udacity.
+This is the first project in ML Advanced Nanodegree from Udacity.
 In this project I will apply reinforcement learning techniques for a self-driving agent in a simplified world to aid it in effectively reaching its destinations in the allotted time.

 I will first investigate the environment the agent operates in by constructing a very basic driving implementation.
 Once the agent is successful at operating within the environment, I will then identify each possible state the agent can be in when considering such things as traffic lights and oncoming traffic at each intersection.
 With states identified, I will then implement a Q-Learning algorithm for the self-driving agent to guide the agent towards its destination within the allotted time.